 Wednesday 28 May: Festival Day, but the usual city procession was not held.
 Instead, the SRC organised a festival fair to raise funds for the University Patriotic Fund, which was affiliated with the Lord Mayor's Patriotic Fund.
 Students from the various faculties and colleges arranged stalls and sideshows; women medical students were in charge of catering for afternoon tea in the Refectory; men medical students served light refreshments during the day and ran hot dog stalls at night; the University Women's Land Army ran a produce stall; Wesley College students arranged a stock whip competition, with prizes given to those who caused the most damage with an 8 foot stockwhip to an effigy of Hitler; and Law students held mock courts during the afternoon (SMH, 17 April 1941).
 The University buildings were open to inspection, and lecturettes were given during the afternoon, SUDS performed Sacha Gultry's play "Villa For Sale" during the afternoon, and a revue was presented at night.

-Members of the University Revue Ballet rehearsing in the Union Hall for the Students' Festival Week revue, to be held from 28 to 29 May 1941, photo from The Sydney Morning Herald, 1 May 1941, National Library of Australia.
+Members of the University Revue Ballet rehearsing in the Union Hall for the Students' Festival Week revue, to be held from 26 to 29 May 1941, photo, The Australasian, 10 May 1941, National Library of Australia.
 From left: Betty Glascow, Judy Shortland, Barbara Glascow, Judy Kerr, Helen Minnett, Patricia MacPhillomy, Georgette Matson, and Betty Kina.

 The Hon Henrietta Loder, daughter of the Governor, Lord Wakehurst, and Lady Wakehurst, and Margaret Dovey - saleswomen at the Festival Fair on the Social Science stall, photo, The Sydney Morning Herald, 29 May 1941, National Library of Australia.
 Students from the Women's College, dressed in gay gipsy costumes, sold tickets for chocolate wheels and guessing competitions; white clad medical students sold ice creams; and "barkers", weirdly arrayed, shouted the merits of the various stalls.